mIRC-Scripters/mirckb/docs/source/commands/disconnect.rst

 /disconnect
 ===========

 The **/disconnect** command terminates the current connection from the server.
-The disconnect command does not send a QUIT message to the server like the **/quit** does.
+The disconnect command does not send a QUIT message to the server like the :doc: `/quit command </commands/quit>` does.

 Synopsis
 --------